-Our 1500-hour pre-licensing programs in Cosmetology and our Professional Barbering are designed to prepare you for a career as a professional Cosmetologist or Barber in the hair-care industry while maintaining a professional image and proper acknowledgement of work ethics.
+Our 1500-hour pre-licensing program in Cosmetology is designed to prepare you for a career as a professional Cosmetologist in the hair-care industry while maintaining a professional image and proper acknowledgement of work ethics.
 In addition, hair design skills, total hair care, nail care and salon ownership and marketing will be the core of your training here.
 We will also incorporate a significant part of the curriculum in a supervised clinic setting to get you ready for your exciting new career.